tomPorter/dead_simple_clojure_sample/README.md

 You can run the test suite(!!) by running `lein test` from the command line.

-From the clojure REPL in emacs yo can run tests this way:
+From the clojure REPL in emacs you can run tests this way:

     user> (use 'clojure.test)
     nil